tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 My architecture overview is presented in a diagramm bellow:
 [![Architecture overview](https://raw.github.com/tarmolov/bem-calendar/master/doc/image/_design/image_design_tarmolov.png)](https://raw.github.com/tarmolov/bem-calendar/master/doc/image/_design/image_design_tarmolov.png)

 As you can see that BEM is not displayed on the diagramm.
-In my opinion base architecture should not depend on BEM or other methadology.
+In my opinion base architecture should not depend on BEM or other methodology.

 There are a few differences from Zakas approach: